nohitha/CS50-lecture-update/README.md

 while i > 0:
     print("cough")
     i -= 1
-* We can also use a for loop, where we can do something for each element in a list: for i in [0, 1, 2]: print("cough")
+* We can also use a for loop, for each element in a list: for i in [0, 1, 2]: print("cough")
 * Lists in Python are like arrays in C, but they can grow and shrink easily with the interpreter managing the implementation and memory for us.
-* This for loop will set the variable i to the first element, 0, run, then to the second element, 1, run, and so on.
-And we can use a special function, range, to get some number of values, as in for i in range(3).
+* we can use a special function, range, to get some number of values, as in for i in range(3).
 This will give us 0, 1, and 2, for a total of thee values.
+* In Python, there are many data types:
+* bool -> True or False
+* float -> real numbers
+* int -> integers
+* str -> strings
-* In Python, there are many data types: bool, True or False float, real numbers int, integers str, strings range, sequence of numbers list, sequence of mutable values, that we can change or add or remove tuple, sequence of immutable values, that we can’t change dict, collection of key/value pairs, like a hash table set, collection of unique values
+* range -> sequence of numbers
+* list -> sequence of mutable values, that we can change or add or remove
+* tuple -> sequence of immutable values, that we can’t change
+* dict -> collection of key/value pairs, like a hash table
+* set -> collection of unique values
 * docspython.org official source documentation.
 # Examples
 * We can blur an image with: